 Your vaccinations will show in reverse order, with the most recent first.
-This is also the case if you download a PDF of your NHS COVID Pass for travel, or store it within the Apple Wallet.
+This is also the case if you download a PDF of your NHS COVID Pass for travel, or store it within the Apple Wallet or Google Pay Wallet.

-If you’re about to travel, you should download an updated PDF version of your NHS COVID Pass, or store an updated version in your Apple Wallet.
+If you’re about to travel, you should download an updated PDF version of your NHS COVID Pass, or store an updated version in your Apple Wallet or Google Pay Wallet.

 You’ll also see your detailed booster vaccination information in the ‘View COVID-19 records’ section of the NHS COVID Pass within the NHS App and online service.

-Your NHS COVID Pass can now be scanned to check and validate your COVID status in venues in over 40 countries, including those in the EU.
+Your NHS COVID Pass can be scanned to check and validate your COVID-19 status in venues in over 40 countries, including those in the EU.

 What the barcodes and expiry dates mean

-On your NHS COVID Pass for domestic use, you’ll see a single barcode.
+On the digital version of your NHS COVID Pass for domestic use, you’ll see a single barcode.

 You will see the barcodes either: